 In vitro studies of the enzymes involved in fluorometabolite biosynthesis in Streptomyces cattleya

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.